 In mid-June 2021, United Airlines revealed that it will be adjusting employee appearance standards to be more inclusive.
 The airline has today revealed the full details of what’s changing, so let’s go over that.

 United revising employee appearance standards

-As Kate Gebo, United Airlines’ Human Resources and Labor Relations EVP, describes these the policy change back in June:
+Here’s how Kate Gebo, United Airlines’ Human Resources and Labor Relations EVP, describes these the policy change back in June:

 How will United uniform standards change?

 United Airlines’ appearance standards are changing in several ways, including around tattoos, hair length, nails, and makeup.